cibere/FirefoxKeywordBookmarks/README.md

 Set the score value for the plugin to 10 or something similiar, so it is at the top of the results.

 ## Useage
-Start typing the keyword in the flow launcher menu, and after some time, it will appear (make sure to include the `:`).
+Start typing the keyword in the flow launcher menu, and after some time, it will appear.
 > [!NOTE]
 > The current code is unfortunately fairly slow, but that is mainly due to this plugin being written in python, and using V1 of the plugin API.
 I am working with one of the developers of Flow Launcher to hopefully start using V2 of the plugin API, but this will have to do until then.
 ![Example Image](Images/example.png)